Environmental Education

 Shellfish are not only important to the Cape Cod ecosystem, they are essential to the local economy and have been for thousands of years.
 In 2019, the Fishermen’s Alliance and partners created a collection of seventeen third-grade interdisciplinary lessons, to take students on a journey to understand these interesting and important mollusks.

-The curriculum is framed by the following essential question: How does knowing about shellfish help me understand my community and take an active role in conservation?
+The curriculum is framed by the following essential question: How does knowing about shellfish help me understand my community and take an active role in supporting the shellfish fishery?

 In order to answer this question, students become Shellfish Ambassadors to learn as much as they can about shellfish, their habitat and why they are important to their local ecosystem.
 By the end of the unit, students will understand that: